-- by another resource and will be funded at the current Medicaid Fee Schedule rate as a basis for reimbursement purposes.
+- iii.
+Supervision Services include approved Services that are not covered by another resource and will be funded at the current Medicaid Fee Schedule rate as a basis for reimbursement purposes.
 Disbursement will be made by invoice in accordance with the "Financial Assistance Calculation, Disbursement, and Agreement Settlement Procedures" section below.
 Approved Supervision Services may include one or more of the following: - A. Additional staffing (utilize the Intensive Rate Request process through Rate Review Committee); - B. Transportation;